SEN Information and Useful links

 Name of SEND Governor - Mrs J Bailey

 If you have specific questions about the Norfolk Local Offer please look at the Frequently Asked Questions by clicking here.
-Alternatively, if you think your child may have SEN please speak to their Class Teacher or contact Mrs Young, our SENDCo, on 01493 856515.
+Alternatively, if you think your child may have SEN please speak to their Class Teacher or contact Mrs Doggett and Miss Aldous our SENDCo on 01493 856515.

 Our Approach to Teaching Learners with SEN

 At Northgate Primary School we believe in participation for all.
 We want all adults and children to participate in learning and we celebrate all members of our community.
 We want to create an inclusive culture in our school and we aim to be more responsive to the diversity of children’s backgrounds, interest and experience, knowledge and skills.